jasoncoon/JumpToAppWithOffset/README.md

 * Compile Blink example
 * Copy JumpToAppWithOffset.cpp.hex from temp directory back into Arduino build directory
 * from command line in build directory: srec_cat JumpToAppWithOffset.cpp.hex -Intel Blink.cpp.hex -Intel -Output JumpToBlinkWithOffset.hex -Intel
+    * This command loads the two hex files, which are in non-overlapping sections of memory, and creates a new .hex file containing both applications.
 * Open JumpToBlinkWithOffset.hex in Teensy Loader
 * Press button to load to Teensy
 * Observe two fast blinks from JumpToAppWithOffset, followed by slower blinks from Blink Example running infinitely